SAC Flow: Sample-Efficient Reinforcement Learning of Flow-Based Policies via Velocity-Reparameterized Sequential Modeling: Experiment

 \subsection{Main results}

-Fig. \ref{fig:main_res-fs} presents the results for from-scratch training.
-Our methods, SAC Flow-G and SAC Flow-T, achieve the state-of-the-art performance in all MuJoCo tasks.
-We observe that all flow-based baselines generally converge faster than diffusion-based baselines, where SAC Flow-T, SAC Flow-G and FlowRL perform better than DIME and QSM.
-Furthermore, benefiting from direct optimization with the SAC objective, our methods also surpass FlowRL, which relies on a surrogate objective with a Wasserstein distance constraint.
-Meanwhile, with the expressive parameterization of flow-based policy, our method achieves much higher final performance in challenging tasks (Fig. \ref{fig:ant}, \ref{fig:humanoid}, and \ref{fig:humanoidstandup}), and remains convergence stability in simple tasks (Fig. \ref{fig:hopper}, \ref{fig:walker}, and \ref{fig:halfcheetah}).
+Fig. \ref{fig:main_res-fs} illustrates the results for from-scratch training.
+Our methods, SAC Flow-G and SAC Flow-T, achieve superior or comparable performance across most MuJoCo tasks, with the exception of Humanoid.
+Although DIME and FlowRL generally converge faster than other baselines, our methods consistently surpass FlowRL, benefiting from direct optimization of the SAC objective.
+Furthermore, SAC Flow outperforms DIME in Hopper (Fig.~\ref{fig:hopper}), Walker (Fig.~\ref{fig:walker}), and HumanoidStandup (Fig.~\ref{fig:humanoidstandup}), while achieving comparable results in HalfCheetah (Fig.~\ref{fig:halfcheetah}) and Ant (Fig.~\ref{fig:ant}).
+Moreover, with the expressive parameterization of flow-based policy, our method achieves much higher final performance in challenging tasks, demonstrating up to a $130\%$ improvement over the baseline ( \ref{fig:humanoidstandup}), and remains convergence stability in simple tasks (Fig. \ref{fig:hopper}, \ref{fig:walker}, and \ref{fig:halfcheetah}).
 For reference, we include the on-policy baseline, PPO, to highlight the superior sample efficiency of off-policy algorithms.
-However, from-scratch training struggles in tasks with large exploration spaces and sparse rewards (Figs. \ref{fig:robo-can}, \ref{fig:og-cube}), underscoring the necessity of an offline-to-online training setting.
+However, all from-scratch methods struggle in tasks with large exploration spaces and sparse rewards (Figs. \ref{fig:robo-can}, \ref{fig:og-cube}), underscoring the necessity of an offline-to-online training setting.